patitalabs/bashecitos/README.md

 Bash scripts used to automate some thingies 👾

+## How to use bashecitos?

+Go to the [src](src) folder and explore the scripts there.
+Use any that you find useful, and feel free to open a PR for any improvements that you find.

 ## Why bashecitos?

 A _bache_ in Spanish [from Mexico?], means _pothole_.
 And they are very famous in my hometown, [LA Tierrita](https://es.wikipedia.org/wiki/Ensenada_(Baja_California)).
 Not something to be proud of, but a way to put humor into something that has not been fixed in years, in the hometown 😄.
 So, in a way with _bashecitos_, we are trying to make things a bit better in our day-to-day, while having some fun.